 - A desire to make a long term commitment to sharing enthusiasm for the Rare Book Department and Rosenbach collections in a serious and thoughtful way.

-Rosenbach guides receive free admission to the museum and many programs, discounted registration for Rosenbach book groups, invitation to the annual volunteer appreciation dinner, discounts in the Museum shop, continuing education sessions, and trips.
+Rare Book and Rosenbach guides receive free admission to the Rosenbach for themselves, friends, and family, free admission to many programs, discounted registration for Rosenbach book groups, invitation to both the Free Library and the Rosenbach’s annual volunteer appreciation dinners, discounts in the Museum shop, and continuing education sessions.